The religious narcissistic mother is hiding in the church.

 We’re smarter than our parents.

 We have more information with the birth of the internet, and it’s our responsibility to put a stop to this blatant child abuse.

 How was getting whipped with a belt considered acceptable punishment for a child?

 We grew up in the dark ages compared to now.

-A religious narcissistic mother can take any of the bible’s teaching and use them to further her agenda.
+A religious narcissistic mother will use any of the bible’s teaching and twist them to further her agenda or justify her behavior.

 In my world, these were the only requirements to be considered a good mother.

 You’re indoctrinated into the church, forced to believe what you’re told, and punished for asking questions.
 As I got older, I didn’t want anything to do with the church.

 I wasn’t allowed to explore other options or think any other way, so until you become an adult, you’re trapped in the twilight zone of your mother’s twisted and perverted version of God.